 The Ministry of the Environment has also provincially mandated a Community Lead Testing Program.
 This program involves taking 3 samples directly from the distribution system, twice a year.
-This must be done once between December 15 and April 15 and again June 15 to October 15th, on an ongoing cycle.
+This testing is done every three years as the Township is exempt from annual lead plumbing samples.
+The next time lead sampling is happening is 2024.
+This must be done once between December 15 and April 15 and again June 15 to October 15th.